mlqmlq/Probability-Questions/README.md

 3. Randomly sample from <a href="https://www.codecogs.com/eqnedit.php?latex=\mathcal&space;N(0,\sigma^2)" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\mathcal&space;N(0,\sigma^2)" title="\mathcal N(0,\sigma^2)" /></a> with unknown variance.
 What is the point estimate and confidence interval of the variance?

+4. Person A has a 20-sided dice and person B has three 6-sided dice.
+They both roll their dice and whoever gets a bigger number/sum of numbers wins the game.
+Is it a fair game?
+Same game with one more player C who has a 20-sided dice.
+Is this new game fair? (all dice are fair; a 20-sided dice has number 1,2,…, 20 on each of its 20 sides)